 Costs are discounted when there is repeated or TM content.
 Before translation, documents are analysed to shows the number of matches.
 Sometimes these matches are exact, sometimes they’re partial (we call these fuzzy matches).

 A higher discount is applied to exact matches, as these only need to be checked in context and not retranslated.
-Partial/fuzzy matches get partial discounts, as the text needs greater linguist intervention.
+Partial/fuzzy matches get partial discounts, as the text needs greater intervention on the part of the linguist.

 How translation memory saved Oxfam £15,000

-Oxfam GB, a long-standing client of Sure Languages, asked us to translate a large number of documents with more than 300,000 words.
+Oxfam GB, a long-standing client of Sure Languages, asked us to translate a large number of documents which contained more than 300,000 words.

-As the files contained a lot of repetitions, the number of effort words reduced from 300k to 210k, saving £9,000.
+As the files included a lot of repetitions, the number of effort words reduced from 300k to 210k, saving £9,000.
 We also leveraged translation memory content that saved Oxfam a further £6,000!

 In total we saved Oxfam £15,000, and reduced the turnaround time by 75 days.